-The gradual and ongoing transport of soil and soil organic carbon down hillslopes results in deposits at the base of hills.
+The gradual and ongoing transport of soil and soil organic carbon (SOC) down hillslopes results in deposits at the base of hills.
 Limited sampling of these deposits leaves the quantity of carbon buried on hills poorly quantified.
-Our analysis suggests that accounting for carbon in these deposits could significantly alter present estimates of carbon stored in permafrost.
+This study's analysis suggests that accounting for carbon in these deposits could significantly alter present estimates of carbon stored in permafrost.

-Quantifying the amount of carbon frozen and stored in permafrost soils is a critical challenge in the attempt to estimate the possible feedback thawing permafrost may have on the global carbon cycle.
-Given the widespread distribution and potential for deposits thicker that one meter, hillslope deposits of soil carbon could be a significant, but presently unaccounted-for store of carbon in permafrost regions.
-Greater study should be focused on these depositions to better constrain estimates of permafrost soil organic carbon stores.
+Quantifying the amount of carbon frozen and stored in permafrost soils is a critical challenge in the attempt to estimate the possible feedback that thawing permafrost may have on the global carbon cycle.
+Given the widespread distribution and potential for deposits thicker that one meter, hillslope deposits of soil carbon could be a significant, but presently unaccounted-for, store of carbon in permafrost regions.
+Greater study should be focused on these depositions to better constrain estimates of permafrost SOC stores.

 Joel C. Rowland